Stedi-Demos/bootstrap-archived/README.md

    </details>

 1. You can view the file using the [Buckets UI](https://www.stedi.com/app/buckets).
-As shown above, the output of the function includes the `bucketName` and `key` (path within the bucket) of where the generated EDI was saved.
+The output of the function includes the `bucketName` and `key` (path within the bucket) of where the function saved the generated EDI.

 # Customizing the workflows